pilotmoon/popclipweb/site/guide/index.md

 technical issues._

 - **Is there a version of PopClip for iPhone or iPad?**
-  Unfortunately PopClip would not be possible on on these devices due to the way iOS works.
+  Unfortunately PopClip would not be possible on these devices due to the way iOS works.

 - **Is there a version of PopClip for Windows?** I don't make a Windows version of PopClip and I have no plans to do so.
 There is a similar app for Windows called [SnipDo](https://snipdo-app.com/) (formerly Pantherbar) that was inspired by PopClip.
 However, I have no involvement with that app at all.

-- **Can you make the Dictionary action use the macOS pop-up dictionary instead of the Dictionary app?** I'd love to do this, but it is technically not possible (as far as I know).

 ## :earth_africa: Languages and translation